JohnRising/stackup/apps/docs/docs/packages/bundler/install.md

 # Install

-A guide to spinning up an RPC client to handle ops.
+A guide to spinning up a bundler and RPC client to handle ops.

 This package is a Go implementation of an ERC-4337 `Bundler`.
 The current version supports a private mempool with a peer-to-peer (P2P) version on the roadmap.